Danube Cycling Path – The Ultimate Guide

 Vác (Hungary)

 An ancient Hungarian city about thirty kilometers north of Budapest, it is a very lively city.
-Besides the numerous churches and historical monuments, it is home to interesting museums, one of them, if you are interested in the genre, it is the Mummy Museum, 265 eighteenth-century Hungarian mummies and their peculiar coffins, discovered in a crypt in 1994.
+Besides the numerous churches and historical monuments, it is home to interesting museums, one of them, if you are interested in the genre, is the Mummy Museum, 265 eighteenth-century Hungarian mummies and their peculiar coffins, discovered in a crypt in 1994.

 Visegrad Royal Palace